kensanata/just-halberds/Knives.md

 Children are playable characters when they're 16 years old.
 They have no talents and the only item of significance they own is a knife.

-With every year that passes, you get to gain new talents.
+With every year that passes, you gain a new talent.
 When exactly does a year pass?
 It’s up to the people playing the game.
-You can't just focus on a single talent.
+When the times comes, pick an appropriate table to roll on.
+You’ll get one of the talents on the list, but maybe not the one you were hoping for.
 The year is long, after all.
-This is why you get to pick an appropriate table to roll on.
-You’ll get one of the talents on the list, but maybe not the one you were hoping for.
+You can't just focus on gaining a single talent.
-{ #gaining-talents }
+{#gaining-talents}

 All the other rewards you receive through play.